pow-auth/pow/lib/extensions/email_confirmation/README.md

 ## Test and seed

-If you want your user to be automatically confirmed in test and seed, you just have to set `email_confirmed_at: DateTime.utc_now()`.
+If you want your user to be automatically confirmed in test and seed, you just have to call: `PowEmailConfirmation.Ecto.Context.confirm_email(user, otp_app: :my_app)`

-If you would like to use the appropriate Pow method instead, you should call `PowEmailConfirmation.Ecto.Context.confirm_email(user, otp_app: :my_app)`.
+You can also update or insert the row directly and set `email_confirmed_at: DateTime.utc_now()`.